-There are 2 Section 4 licensed industries in the catchment and 1 of them is 'at risk' due to deterioration in downstream water quality.
-It is also located within a water body with 'moderate' WFD status.
-This holiday home complex is a possible source of the faecal contamination indicated by shellfish monitoring but any impacts will be included under the wastewater pressures sections.
+There are 5 Section 4 licensed industries in the catchment and 1 of them is 'at risk' due to insufficient assimilative capacity in the receiving waters for BOD and nutrients.
+It is located within a water body with 'high' WFD status however which suggests that it is not impacting its surrounding environment.
+Therefore it is unlikely to be affecting shellfish water quality in this shellfish area.